Claudio Coello

-Claudio Coello (2 March 1642 – 20 April 1693) was a Spanish Baroque painter.
+Claudio Coello (2 March 1642 – 20 April 1693) was a Spanish-Portuguese Baroque painter.
 Coello is considered the last great Spanish painter of the 17th century.

 The son of Faustino Coello, a famous Portuguese sculptor, he was a court painter for Charles II.
 He worked on many churches and public buildings in Madrid, with his most famous work being in the sacristy of El Escorial, which is filled with portraits of priests and courtiers.

 Life and work

-Claudio Coello was of Portuguese parents, but was born at Madrid in 1642.
-He was there instructed in the art by Francisco Rizi, and executed while yet in that school an altar-piece for San Plácido at Madrid.
-His acquaintance with the court painter, Juan Carreño de Miranda, procured him the permission to visit the royal collection, where he made his greatest advance by studying the works of Titian, Rubens, and van Dyck.
-His friendship with José Jiménez Donoso, under whom he studied at Rome, was not less advantageous for him.
-In conjunction with that artist he painted frescoes at Madrid and Toledo, and executed the Triumphal Arch for the entrance of the Queen, Maria Louisa of Orleans.
-By these paintings he became well known, and was employed by the Archbishop of Saragossa in 1683.
-He was made painter to Charles II, by whom he was employed in the Escorial.Coello was the last Spanish painter of eminence for some years, as from the time that Luca Giordano was summoned to Spain, the art sank gradually to its decay.
+Claudio Coello was of Portuguese parents, but was born in Madrid in 1642.
+There, he was instructed in art by Francisco Rizi, and while still in that school, made an altarpiece for San Plácido at Madrid.
+His acquaintance with the court painter, Juan Carreño de Miranda, allowed him the permission to visit the royal collection, where he made his greatest advance by studying the works of Titian, Rubens, and van Dyck.
+His friendship with José Jiménez Donoso, under whom he studied in Rome, was not less advantageous for him.
+In conjunction with Jiménez Donoso, he painted frescoes in Madrid and Toledo and painted the Triumphal Arch for the entrance of the queen, Maria Louisa of Orleans.
+He became well-known from these paintings and was employed by the Archbishop of Saragossa in 1683.
+He was made painter to Charles II, by whom he was employed in the Escorial.Coello was the last Spanish painter of eminence for some years, as from the time that Luca Giordano was summoned to Spain, art fell gradually into decay.
 Many excellent examples of his work are to be seen in the churches and convents in Madrid, Saragossa, and Salamanca.
-But his principal work is the famous altar-piece in the sacristy of San Lorenzo, in the Escorial, representing the 'Adoration of the Miraculous Host.'
-It is an immense composition, and occupied the painter seven years.
+But his principal work is the famous altarpiece in the sacristy of San Lorenzo in the Escorial, representing the Adoration of the Miraculous Host.
+It is an immense composition, requiring seven years of work.

-In the crowd of personages that form the procession, are no less than fifty portraits, including those of the king and the principal persons of the court: it is painted with the utmost precision, yet in a bold and masterly style, and there is a majestic solemnity in the arrangement of the whole, which suits well to the grandeur of the subject.
-It is a very extraordinary performance, and holds its place even by the side of the works of Titian and Rubens.
-The preference which was given to Luca Giordano, who came to Madrid in 1692, in painting the grand staircase in the Escorial, mortified Coello so much that he died of vexation at Madrid in 1693.
+In the crowd of personages that form the procession, there are no less than fifty portraits, including those of the king and the principal figures of the court.
+It is painted with the utmost precision, yet in a bold and masterly style, and there is a majestic solemnity in the arrangement of the whole, which suits well the grandeur of the subject.
+It is a very extraordinary performance, and holds its place even alongside the works of Titian and Rubens.
+The preference given to Luca Giordano, who came to Madrid in 1692, in painting the grand staircase in the Escorial mortified Coello so much that he died of vexation in Madrid in 1693.

-Coello etched three plates, viz. : — 'Christ on the Cross, with the Virgin, St. Augustine, and St. Monica,' and the portraits of Charles II and his Mother.
+Coello etched three plates, viz. : — 'Christ on the Cross, with the Virgin, St. Augustine, and St. Monica,' and the portraits of Charles II and his mother.
 He was the instructor of Sebastián Muñoz and Teodoro Ardmans.